mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/tree_traversals_2.png" height="35%" width="35%">
 </center>

-The patterns for the first three types of traversals are nearly identical, so we'll just choose in-order traversal and answer [**LC 94:** Binary Tree Inorder Traversal](https://leetcode.com/problems/binary-tree-inorder-traversal/).
-Below we code out the iterative and recursive methods, starting with the iterative version.
+The patterns for the first three types of traversals are nearly identical, so we'll just choose in-order traversal.
+Below we code out the iterative and recursive methods for [**LC 94:** Binary Tree Inorder Traversal](https://leetcode.com/problems/binary-tree-inorder-traversal/), starting with the iterative version.

 {% include header-python.html %}
 ```python